dentremor/Software-Defined-Infrastrucure/doku.md

 PrivateDevices=false
 ```

-And run the follwing commands:
+And run the following commands:

 ```
 $ systemctl daemon-reload